ElectricCookie/go-waechter/README.md

 Wäechter uses scrypt to hash passwords using an application secret and a salt unique to every user.
 It also hashes email activation tokens.

+The refresh tokens are saved as JWT to httpOnly cookies (if you're using the gin adapter).
+This is recommended to prevent XSS!

 ## Getting started

 ```bash